OSGeo/grass/doc/howto_release.md

 git diff --staged
 # Should give no output:
 git log upstream/releasebranch_8_4..HEAD
-# Should give the same as last commits visible on GitHub:
+# There should be no commits which are not visible on GitHub:
 git log --max-count=5
 ```